 The best thing about introverts in sales is that they listen.
 Not performatively.
 Genuinely.

-When an introvert sits in a discovery call, they are not thinking about what to say next.
-They are processing what the other person is saying.
+When an introvert sits in a discovery call, they aren't thinking about what to say next.
+They're processing what the other person is saying.
 They catch nuances.
 They notice contradictions.
 They hear the feeling behind the words.

 This deep listening produces better diagnoses.
 When you understand the prospect’s problem at a deeper level than they have articulated it themselves, you earn trust instantly.
 “You just described my situation better than I could” is something introverts hear from prospects more often than extroverts because they spend more time understanding and less time performing.